dotnet/arcade/Documentation/DocumentationPrinciples.md

   - *Requirements* and specifications for the product's execution and operation
   - *Architecture* and design details about the product's construction
   - *Concepts* or in-depth explanations fundamental to understanding and use
-  - *How-to guides* or detailed explanation of the product's use
+  - *How-to guides* or task-based recipes of the product's use
   - *Examples* or samples illustrating the use of the product
   - *Reference* information or detailed product APIs, CLI commands